gilienv/ClimateJustice-NJDJ/README.md

 6. **Follow On-Screen Instructions:** Depending on the project, you may need to follow on-screen instructions or provide input when prompted.

-7. **View Results:** After the project finishes running, you can view the results in the specified output folder or according to the project's output mechanism.
+7. **View Results:** Once the bot has completed its execution, you can examine the outcomes located within the designated output folder.
+Within this folder, organized by the current date, you'll find two CSV files.
+The first, labeled "Audit_log," contains the extracted case data.
+Meanwhile, the second file, named "error_log," documents cases the bot couldn't extract due to website errors.

 8. **Troubleshooting:** If you encounter any issues while running the project, refer to the project's documentation or reach out to the project maintainers for assistance.